nextgis/metro4all/README.md

 Metro navigation and accessibility for people with special needs.

-Now available for: Moscow, Saint-Petersburg, Warsaw, Minsk, Kazan, Nizhny Novgorod, Volgograd (upcoming).
+Now available for: Ekaterinburg, Moscow, Saint-Petersburg, Warsaw, Minsk, Kazan, Nizhny Novgorod, Volgograd (upcoming).

 Metro4all is: